kineticdata/docker-kinetic-platform/README.md

 2. Rename docker-compose-windows.yml to docker-compose.yml
 3. From a PowerShell prompt enter the following command: `docker volume create postgres_kinetic_task_db_platform`

 These steps are necessary due to the Postgres application requiring it's data files be owned by the postgres user.
 This is not possible however when using Docker for Windows and storing the data files on the Windows file system.
+More information on this is available in this [Github Issue](https://github.com/docker/for-win/issues/445)

 After following the steps above you should be to proceed to the 'Running' section below.